Package 'atsalibrary'

 Title: Packages, data and scripts for ATSA course and lab book

-Description: This package will load the needed packages and data files for the ATSA course material when students install from GitHub.
+Description: This package will load the needed packages and data files for the ATSA course material when students install.

 Authors: Elizabeth Eli Holmes [aut, cre], Mark D. Scheuerell [aut], Eric J. Ward [aut]